benfielding74/apprentice-portfolio/content/posts/hack-4361/index.md

 ---
 title: "Hack 4361"
-date: 2023-05-23T18:57:19+01:00
+date: 2023-01-23T18:57:19+01:00
 draft: true
 ---

 ### Situation

-The Nomad health check for the Find and Refer kong-traefik[^1] service is failing.
+The Nomad health check for the Find and Refer kong-traefik service is failing[^1].
 Following Traefik deployment a smoke test is run, this test simply curls some endpoints specific to the deployment.
 A response code HTTP 200 is the expected response, anything else will cause the health check to fail.
 Some preliminary investigation has identified that the health check is curling an incorrect end point.

 ### Task